SysManSquad/sysmansquadblogdev/content/posts/2021-02-13-create-a-small-discord-py-bot-to-deploy-a-server.md

 ## Creating a Discord bot

 While my preferred language is PowerShell, sometimes there's no point re-inventing the wheel and it's worth it to get your hands dirty in a second language.
-In this case the best/most well supported option seemed to be python, in the form of <a href="https://discordpy.readthedocs.io/en/latest/index.html" target="_blank" rel="noreferrer noopener">Discord.py</a>.
+In this case the best/most well supported option seemed to be python, in the form of [Discord.py](https://discordpy.readthedocs.io/en/latest/index.html).

-The first step is to head to Discord's <a href="https://discord.com/developers/applications" target="_blank" rel="noreferrer noopener">developer portal</a> and create an application.
+The first step is to head to Discord's [developer portal](https://discord.com/developers/applications) and create an application.
 Here's where you set the icon your bot will use, along with its name also a few extra bits.

 Creating an application is not enough to give your bot a presence on a server, so you also need to move down to the Bot tab, and also add an icon and username there.
 While you're there you'll have to turn on the 'Server Members Intent' toggle.
-This is for <a href="https://discordpy.readthedocs.io/en/latest/intents.html" target="_blank" rel="noreferrer noopener">Reasons</a>.
+This is for [Reasons](https://discordpy.readthedocs.io/en/latest/intents.html).
 The short story is that Discord feels that bots shouldn't be able to read the members list merely by expressing that intent in code.
 Other intents don't need this, and can be requested in your bot code.

 I did my development on an empty test server, so I switched to the OAuth2 tab, and selected the 'bot' scope, set the 'Administrator' permission, and copied/pasted the URL provided to a new tab to authorize my bot to join the test server.
 Yes, administrator is a dangerous permission to grant for a bot, but given that it's my code, I am fine with it in this case.
 Also some role-managing stuff didn't work particularly well without it.